redreceipt/lilo-processes/docs/lilo/screensprojectors.md

 1. Screen 1, Projector 1, and Genie Lift 1 are located on the stage right floor of the cafeteria.
 Screen 1 is ground supported using the leg structures located in the smaller black case.
 2. Screen 2, Projector 2, and Genie Lift 2 are located on the the center of the stage.
 Screen 2 is supported by 1 10' sections of truss
 3. Screen 3, Projector 3, and Genie Lift 3 are located on the stage left floor of the cafeteria.
 Screen 3 is ground supported using the leg structures located in the smaller black case.

 ##Screens 1 & 3

+!!! warning
+	Need documentation for how to set up screens on ground w/ legs

 ##Screen 2

+!!! warning
+	Need documentation for how to set up center screen on 10' truss

 ##Projectors

 ###Setting Up Projectors
+!!! warning
+	Need documentation for how to correctly set up projectors

 ####Projector Settings
 Each week we need to check the color temperature and aspect ratios of each projector.
 They should be set as the following:

 Color Temperature: 6500k
 Aspect Ratio: 16:9

 ###Breaking Down Projectors
 Our projectors need to be cooled down each week before we disconnect them from power.